JennyCGT/Control-LED-Arduino/README.md

 # Control-LED-Arduino
 ## Objetive
 The objetive of this program is to design a GUI which using serial protocol to transmit data to an arduino and control the brightness of a led.

+## Instalation
+- Create a virtual environment python -m venv env

+- Activate environmente
+Windows: .\env\Scritps\activate
+Linux: source env\bin\activate

+- Install Requirements
+pip install -r requirements.txt

+- Execute the GUI
+python main.py

 ## Interface
 The interface was developed in python v3.7 with the PyQt5 package, the final code is in the main.py file